 CMOs in early-stage companies and start-ups will likely be building their tech stacks for their own use, as they often have to perform all or most of the organization’s marketing activities.

-But as your tech stack and team grows, it’s likely you’ll lose the practical, working knowledge of many parts of your tech stack, and there will be experts in your team who’ll be the first port of call advice and help.
+But as your tech stack and team grow, you’ll likely lose the practical, working knowledge of many parts of your tech stack, and there will be experts in your team who’ll be the first port of call for advice and help.
 However, that doesn’t mean you can just wash your hands of knowing how your tech stack functions.

 As Ionut Danifeld explains:

-“As the CMO, you need to have a certain understanding of why is it working, why we should use it.
-It's an understanding of the tool components from a perspective of a helicopter point of view.
+“As the CMO, you need to have a certain understanding of why it is working, why we should use it.
+It's an understanding of the tool components from a perspective of a helicopter's point of view.
 But you really need to learn to delegate.

-“For example, I'd like to consider myself an email marketing expert, but the person in my marketing team that is handling day-to-day email marketing is much more of an expert than me.”
+“For example, I'd like to consider myself an email marketing expert, but the person in my marketing team who is handling day-to-day email marketing is much more of an expert than me.”

 For example, in the case of tech stack components involved with data capture and analysis, you might not know exactly how to work the interfaces, but you’ll need to know how these components capture data (especially important with increasing data privacy laws), how that data is being interpreted, and what the results mean for your organization.